Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-r5O_kz-b8nA.md

 ### Transcript

-> how was your release hangover after seeing how much work went into those 11 minute release trial that really enjoyed jason's private stream uh it was i wasn't hungover jace maybe maybe jace was uh i didn't know jase was going to be drinking i missed out on that i was completely sober
+> how was your release hangover after seeing how much work went into those 11 minute release trial that really enjoyed jason's private stream, it was i wasn't hungover jace maybe maybe jace was, i didn't know jase was going to be drinking i missed out on that i was completely sober